 For the most part, the key here is to hit a good tee shot.
 There are some trees that hang into play in front of a few tee boxes, providing a little discomfort if you play a fade.
 However, once you are out there safely, things usually feel more open as you hit your approach shots into the greens.

 The greens probably provide the biggest source of challenge.
-They are crowned in nature, with the highest points in the center and then multiple fall-offs around the edges.
+They are crowned in nature, with the highest points in the center and then multiple fall-off slopes around the edges.
 They weren’t super firm on Thursday, but the ball would get big first bounces and ample roll-out thanks to some relatively fast surfaces.
 We had more than one ball trickle off the edges and it was a little frustrating at times.

 I’m not sure what would be considered the signature hole here.
 I personally liked both of the par-3s on the back nine, both of which brought water hazards into play.

 The West Course was in good overall shape, maybe looking a little better from a distance than close up.
 The tee boxes were fine.
 The fairways were mostly in great shape.
 There were a few shaggy spots and a few thin spots, but mostly everything was pretty good.
 The rough was mostly lush, but had some inconsistencies and more weak spots the further you strayed from fairways.
 The bunkers were pretty good.
 The greens were nice and rolling at medium-fast speeds.
 My only gripe was the amount of debris found on most greens.
-They do leave a lot of grass clippings throughout the fairways and rough here, so the morning players will walk across everything with wet shoes/spikes and that leaves a lot of clippings on the greens.
+They did leave a lot of grass clippings throughout the fairways and rough here, so the morning players walked across everything with wet shoes/spikes and that leaves a lot of clippings on the greens.
 Then, we also had some falling autumn leaves, as well.

 Oakmont is a little out of the way, most easily accessed if coming from the 101 Freeway.
 Even then, it’s about 20 minutes from downtown Santa Rosa.
 From other parts of the Bay Area, it is less convenient.
 It’s a good enough course to check out while there, but I probably wouldn’t go that far out of my way for it again.